 The stock market is an arena where some of the biggest fortunes have been made.
-If you are thinking of becoming a stock market investor, you owe it to yourself to give it a go.
+If you are thinking of becoming a stock market investor or a futures broker, you owe it to yourself to give it a go.

 On the other hand, you should know that a stock market is a place of uncertainty and risk.
 But as we all know, fortune favors the brave.

 If you want to be a successful investor in the stock market, you need to know plenty.
-It would be best if you started with the basics such as accounting and learning the terminology, then proceed to more advanced topics like corporate finance.
+It would be best if you started with the basics such as accounting and learning the terminology, then proceed to more advanced topics like gold IRA investment.

 Before you become a stock market guru, the following are some helpful stock investing tips from the pros to get you started: